 The Trust has been designated to receive federal funds from the EPA as part of the CBP GIT Funding Program to advance specific Outcomes from the 2014 Chesapeake Bay Watershed Agreement.
 The Trust establishes and manages EPA GIT contracts in compliance with Title 2 Code of Federal Regulations (CFR) 200 and the terms of the federal funding by the United States EPA (CFDA# 66.466) through the Cooperative Agreement.
 Chesapeake Bay Trust Staff Contract Officer contact information:

 Sarah Koser, (410) 974-2941 ext.
-106, skoser@cbtrust.org
+106, skoser@cbtrust.org Whitney Vong, (410) 974-2941 ext.
+105, wvong@cbtrust.org

 3 PHASE 1: DEVELOPMENT OF PROJECT IDEAS (TABLE 1)